lumenvox/speech-sample-python/README.md

 results can be received.

 ### Dialects
-The `transcription_dialect_example.py` uses the streaming transcription code to demonstrate the differences between results based on dialect (ex.
+The `transcription_dialect_example.py` script uses the streaming transcription code to demonstrate the differences between results based on dialect (ex.
 'en-us' vs. 'en-gb').

+### Continuous Transcription
+The `transcription_continuous.py` script uses the streaming transcription code to demonstrate continuous transcription, where partial results are returned.

 ## Enhanced Transcription Example